aqib-mansoor/BannuGul-Customer-Web/README.md

 git clone https://github.com/aqib-mansoor/BannuGul-Customer-Web.git
 cd BannuGul-Customer-Web

-2. Install dependencies
 pnpm install
 # or npm install

-3. Start the development server pnpm run dev
+pnpm run dev
 # or npm run dev

-Open your browser at http://localhost:5173 to view the app.

-📦 Build for Production
 pnpm run build
 # or npm run build

-This will generate optimized production files in the dist folder.

 🔧 Useful Commands
 Command	Description